Career planning

 • What are your workplace values?

-Throughout your undergraduate degree, you will learn more about health careers and what they entail.
-Keep an open mind to ensure you don’t miss out on any new opportunities, experiences or knowledge.
+Your knowledge of health careers and what they entail will expand throughout your undergraduate studies.
+Keep an open mind to ensure you don’t miss out on any new opportunities, experiences, or knowledge.

 Potential careers

-There are many different avenues in the health field.
-See Potential careers webpage for information on careers in various disciplines such as: health promotion, health technology, epidemiology, statistical data analysis, policy analysis, medicine, and more.
+There are many different opportunities within the health field.
+See the Potential careers webpage for more information on careers in various disciplines such as: health promotion, health technology, epidemiology, statistical data analysis, policy analysis, medicine, and more.

-One year after graduation, we survey our newest alumni on their career and education pursuits.
-Check out Graduation statistics webpage for examples of job titles, organizations, and post-graduate education to see what alumni are doing:
+One year after graduation, we survey our most recent alumni to inquire about their career paths and education pursuits.
+Check out the Graduation statistics webpage for examples of job positions, organizations, and post-graduate education received by our alumni to see their status and achievements:

 Read about the career paths of recent and established alumni who graduated from SPHS undergraduate programs: